 How to Discuss Salary During Job Interviews

-Get Insider Information.
-Do you know someone working at the company or do you have a connection who does?
-Ask your contacts if they are able to share any information on the company’s compensation structure and what jobs with the company pay.
+- Get Insider Information: Do you know someone working at the company or do you have a connection who does?
+Ask your contacts if they can share any information on the company’s compensation structure and what jobs with the company pay.

-Be Patient.
-You don’t need to be the person who brings up compensation during a job interview, but do be prepared to answer questions about your salary history and how much you expect to earn at your next job.
-That said, if you do have a concern about whether the compensation is going meet your expectations, it’s appropriate to ask the hiring manager if there is a salary range for the position.
+- Be Patient: You don’t need to be the person who brings up compensation during a job interview but do be prepared to answer questions about your salary history and how much you expect to earn at your next job.
+That said, if you do have a concern about whether the compensation is going to meet your expectations, it’s appropriate to ask the hiring manager if there is a salary range for the position.

-Be Positive and Confident.
-One of the worst ways to get more money is to come across as though you really need it.
+- Be Positive and Confident: One of the worst ways to get more money is to come across as though you need it.
 Go into the interview with confidence and a positive attitude.
 Be prepared to expand upon the credentials that got you selected for the interview, to share concrete examples of your accomplishments, and to close the interview on a high note.